webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 ```

 Now we just need to make the drawing buffer match whatever size the browser has stretched the canvas.
-This is unfortunately a complicated topic.
+This is unfortunately a more complicated topic than you might expect.
 Let's go over some different methods

 ## Use `ResizeObserver`